shinimol1983/opennms-tutorials-1/session5/Exercise-5-3.md

 - [ ] [Stress-ng tutorial](https://www.cyberciti.biz/faq/stress-test-linux-unix-server-with-stress-ng/)
 - [ ] [Stress-ng project](https://github.com/ColinIanKing/stress-ng)

-NOTE The linux SNMP containers are based on Centos 7.
+NOTE The linux SNMP containers in this tutorial are based on Centos 7.
-As of 2024 Centos 7 is no longer maintained so we need the following commands to install the archive packages and get stress-ng from EPEL.
+As of 2024 Centos 7 is no longer maintained so we need to use the following commands to install the archive packages and get `stress-ng` from `EPEL`.

 ```
 docker compose exec -u root linux-03 bash